badoualy/story-editor/README.md

   `Software rendering doesn't support hardware bitmaps`.
 If you're using Coil/Glide/... you can disable hardware bitmap when creating the request.
 * If your background is clipped to a given shape, the bitmap will also be clipped.

+Screenshot mode:

+* `DISABLED`: Screenshot support is disabled, no AndroidView used
+* `FULL`: Screenshot support is enabled, and the screenshot will contain background + content
+* `FULL_NOT_CLIPPED`: Same as `FULL`, but the screenshot won't be clipped to the `StoryEditor`'s shape.
+This is useful when you specify a shape for the background, and you don't want the screenshot to be clipped.
+* `CONTENT`: Screenshot support is enabled, and the screenshot will contain only the content without the background

 Elements
 ----------------